AlejoCode/TaxCalculator/README.md

 ## TaxCalculator
-#Vanilla Javascript Tax Calculator
+# Vanilla Javascript Tax Calculator

-Instructions to run : node index.js
+Run it on nodejs by simply opening a terminal in the root and typing: $node index.js

+ or

-Run in in Replit https://replit.com/@AlejoCode/Tax-Calculator?v=1#index.js
+Run it in Replit in the follow url https://replit.com/@AlejoCode/Tax-Calculator?v=1#index.js